-4 These are not the rocks of Nathos,' he replied, 'nor this the roar of his streams.
+"These are not the rocks of Nathos," he replied, "nor this the roar of his streams.
 No light comes from Etha's halls, for they are distant far.
 We are in the land of strangers, in the land of cruel Cairbar.
 The winds have deceived us, Dar-thula.
 Erin lifts here her hills.
-Go towards the north, Athos: be thy steps, Ardan, along the coast; that the foe may not come in darkness, and our hopes of Etha fail.
+Go towards the north, Althos: be thy steps, Ardan, along the coast; that the foe may not come in darkness, and our hopes of Etha fail.
 I will go towards that mossy tower, to see who dwells about the beam.
-Rest, Dar-thula, on the shore! rest in peace, thou lovely light! the sword of Nathos is around thee, like the lightning of heaven!'
+Rest, Dar-thula, on the shore! rest in peace, thou lovely light! the sword of Nathos is around thee, like the lightning of heaven!"

 He went.
 She sat alone; she heard the rolling of the wave.
 The big tear is in her eye.
 She looks for returning Nathos.
 Her soul trembles at the blast.
 She turns her ear towards the tread of his feet.
 The tread of his feet is not heard.
-'Where art thou, son of my love!
+"Where art thou, son of my love!
 The roar of the blast is around me.
 Dark is the cloudy night.
 But Nathos does not return.
 What detains thee, chief of Etha?
-Have the foes met the hero in the strife of the night?'
+Have the foes met the hero in the strife of the night?"
 He returned; but his face was dark.
+He had seen

+The returner; but his face was task.
 He had seen his departed friend!
-It was the wail of Tura.
+It was the wall of Tura.
 The ghost of Cuthullin stalked there alone: the sighing of his breast was frequent.
 The decayed flame of his eyes was terrible!
 His spear was a column of mist.
 The stars looked dim through his form.
 His voice was like hollow wind in a cave: his eye a light seen afar.
 He told the tale of grief.
-The soul of Nathos was sad, like the sun in the day of mist, when his face is watery and dim.
+The soul of Nathos was sad, like the sun in the day of mist, when his face is watry and dim.

-"Why art thou sad, O Nathos?' said the lovely daughter of Colla.
+"Why art thou sad, O Nathos?" said the lovely daughter of Colla.
 "Thou art a pillar of light to Dar-thula.
 The joy of her eyes is in Etha's chief.
 Where is my friend, but Nathos?
 My father, my brother is fallen!
 Silence dwells on Seláma.
-San chas spreads on the blue streams of my land.
-My friends have fallen with Cormac.
+Sadness spreads on the blue streams of my land.
+My friends have lallen with Cormac.
 The mighty were slain in the battles of Erin.
 Hear, son of Usnoth! hear, O Nathos! my tale of grief.

-Evening darkened on the plain.
+"Evening darkened on the plain.
 The blue streams failed before mine eyes.
-The unfrequent blast came rustling, in the tops of Selaina's groves.
+The unfrequent blast came rustling, in the tops of Seláma's groves.
 My seat was beneath a tree, on the walls of my fathers.
-Truthil past before my soul; the brother of my love: he that was absent in battle against the haughty Cairbar!
-Bending on his spear, the gray-haired Colla came.
-His downcast face is dark, and sorrow dwells in his soul.
-His sword is on the side of the hero; the helmet of his fathers on his head.
-The battle grows in his breast.
+Truthi past before my soul; the brother of my love: he that was absent in battle against the haughty Cairbar!
+Bending on his spear, the grey-haired Colla came.
+His downeast face is dark, and sorrow dwells in his soul.
+His sword is on the side of the here; the helmet of his fathers on his head.
+The battle grows in his batcat.
 He strives to hide the tear.